How to Acquire over 100 Properties in 24 Months Utilizing the Lease-Option Strategy

 Jimmy and Bob’s typical lease-option is 12 or 24 months because most people’s credit situations can be corrected in that time.
-On day one, after signing up, the tenant-buyer meets the mortgage broker and credit repairperson that they will be working with.
+On day one, after signing up, the tenant-buyer meets the mortgage broker and credit repairperson with whom they will be working.
 The goal is to have the tenant-buyer hit “The Four Pillars of Improving Credit” so that they can qualify for a mortgage loan and exercise their option to purchase at the conclusion of the contract.

 The Four Pillars are: